 - 1.1 Saxmundham Town Council submits this Relevant Representation to express its serious concerns regarding the application from National Grid Electricity Transmission for a Development Consent Order for Sea Link.
-While we acknowledge the strategic importance of strengthening the UK's electricity transmission network, we are not satisfied that the applicant has demonstrated sufficient regard for the local environmental, social, and economic impacts of the scheme. - 1.2 Saxmundham Town Council is strongly opposed to the proposed siting of the converter station in close proximity to the town's residential areas.
-Its dominant visual presence would irreversibly transform open farmland into an industrialised landscape, causing lasting and unacceptable harm to the character of the area and the wellbeing of local residents. - 1.3 Our principal concerns relate to: - 1.3.1 Visual and Landscape: the converter station would constitute a permanent and dominant industrial presence into open countryside that currently defines the rural character of Saxmundham.
-The scale, height and lighting of the proposed infrastructure would cause long-term harm to valued views, tranquillity, and tourism appeal. - 1.3.2 Construction Impacts: the introduction of an access road and bridge, construction site and compounds, and extensive cabling works would cause long-term disruption to the local road network and raise risks to health and wellbeing. - 1.3.3 Noise and Disturbance: Construction and operational noise, dust, vibration, and light pollution are likely to have severe effects on residential amenity, especially for residents and wildlife in the vicinity of the converter station site, access road and bridge, and construction compounds. - 1.3.4 Socio-Economic and Reputational Impact: Saxmundham's growing economy is rooted in its rural identity, heritage, and landscape setting.
+While we acknowledge the strategic importance of strengthening the UK's electricity transmission network, we do not accept that the Sea Link project, in its present form, is the right way to achieve that objective, and we consider that the applicant has failed to demonstrate due or sufficient regard for the adverse environmental, social, and economic impacts of the scheme. - 1.2 Saxmundham Town Council is strongly opposed to the proposed siting of the converter station in close proximity to the town's residential areas.
+Its dominant visual presence would irreversibly transform open farmland into an industrialised landscape, causing lasting and unacceptable harm to the character of the town and its area and the wellbeing of local residents. - 1.3 While the logic of the Sea Link proposal is to transmit energy from land via sea to Kent, the choice of Saxmundham as the location for the converter station involves, paradoxically, an extension of infrastructure and cabling inland, adding greatly to the disruption and disturbance. - 1.4 In addition, although not the subject of this examination, National Grid Ventures' Lion Link project also proposes to co-locate a converter station near Saxmundham.
+It is essential that the cumulative impacts and disturbances of both proposals are considered together, as well as individually. - 1.5 Our principal objections and concerns relate to: - 1.5.1 Visual and Landscape: the converter station would constitute a permanent and dominant industrial presence into open countryside that currently defines the rural character of Saxmundham.
+The scale, height and lighting of the proposed infrastructure would cause long-term harm to valued views, tranquillity, and tourism appeal. - 1.5.2 Construction Impacts: the introduction of an access road and bridge, construction site and compounds, and extensive cabling works would cause long-term disruption to the local road network and raise risks to health and wellbeing. - 1.5.3 Noise and Disturbance: Construction and operational noise, dust, vibration, and light pollution are likely to have severe effects on residential amenity, especially for residents and wildlife in the vicinity of the converter station site, access road and bridge, and construction compounds. - 1.5.4 Socio-Economic and Reputational Impact: Saxmundham's growing economy is rooted in its rural identity, heritage, and landscape setting.
 The town's attractiveness to new residents, businesses, and visitors would be significantly diminished by the imposition of large-scale energy infrastructure.
-The proposal jeopardises key regeneration priorities and long-term investment in the town. - 1.3.5 Biodiversity and Environmental Degradation: the development would result in irreversible habitat loss and harm to wildlife corridors, with insufficient clarity on how biodiversity net gain would be meaningfully delivered or enforced. - 1.3.6 Mitigation and Community Benefit: the measures proposed by the applicant are inadequate and fail to reflect the scale of harm the project would cause.
+The proposal jeopardises key regeneration priorities and long-term investment in the town.

+- 1.5.5 Biodiversity and Environmental Degradation: the development would result in irreversible habitat loss and harm to wildlife corridors, with insufficient clarity on how biodiversity net gain would be meaningfully delivered or enforced. - 1.6 We also consider that the measures proposed by the applicant are inadequate and fail to reflect the scale of harm the project would cause.
 Saxmundham Town Council has put forward a range of positive, deliverable initiatives that respond directly to the disruption and long-term impacts on the community.
-We urge that these or similar proposals be developed in full consultation with affected communities and secured through clear, enforceable commitments.

-1.4 We respectfully request the Examining Authority to recognise that a proposal of this scale must deliver not only national energy objectives but also safeguard the wellbeing of the communities it affects.
+We urge that these or similar proposals be developed in full consultation with affected communities and secured through clear, enforceable commitments. - 1.7 We respectfully request the Examining Authority to recognise that a proposal of this scale must deliver not only national energy objectives but also safeguard the wellbeing of the communities it affects.
 Saxmundham Town Council considers that the current application fails to achieve this essential balance.